[Note: this is a long (but entertaining) story. If you’re just here for the pictures, here’s the gallery , or scroll to the bottom]

 Day 13, August 2: Le Havre and The Beginning of the Seine

-This is the least pleasant day of the entire trip.
+This was the least pleasant day of the entire trip.
 I had read in the guidebooks that Le Havre was an interesting city because it was built more recently, and I also wanted to see the mouth of the Seine.
 In order to visit Le Havre, it is necessary to cross the Pont de Normandie, a suspension bridge that carries an autoroute, the French equivalent of an interstate highway.
 Other reports on the internet were “it’s possible, there’s a bike lane, but it is harrowing”.

 I can now personally verify this.
 If you are considering this, I would highly encourage you to bike to the ferry at Quillebeuf-sur-Seine and use that to get to the north bank of the Seine instead.
 The entryway is fine, they built a nice ramp up to the base of the bridge for cyclists . . . but then the bike lane itself was not separated from the autoroute.
 It was like a bike lane you’d find on a minor street in the United States, but directly adjacent to semi trucks going 60mph.
 There was, however, a pedestrian walkway that was separated by a concrete barrier from the highway.
 Being a natural rule-follower, I rode in the designated lane for a few hundred yards.
 At that point, I remembered that I was a father of a 1-year-old, and had a higher responsibility to bring myself home alive, so I lifted my bike over the barrier and rode the rest of the way on the pedestrian path, which was reasonably safe.
 There weren’t any pedestrians anyway.